mbatc/Fractal/README.md

 When an interface implementation requires platform specific code, the implementations should generally be placed in separate files.
 These files should have the platform as a suffix.
 Shared code in an implementation can be placed in a single file.
 For example, a cross platform implementation of a Platform::Window class may have the files,

 * flPlatform_Window.h         (public API header)
-* flPlatform_Window_Impl.h         (internal implementation)
+* flPlatform_Window_Impl.h    (internal private implementation definition)
-* flPlatform_Window_Impl.cpp       (implementation of functions shared by all platforms)
+* flPlatform_Window.cpp       (implementation of functions shared by all platforms + calls to private implementation)
-* flPlatform_Window_Impl_Win32.cpp (implementation of Windows specific code)
+* flPlatform_Window_Win32.cpp (implementation of Windows specific code)
-* flPlatform_Window_Impl_Linux.cpp (implementation of Linux specific code)
+* flPlatform_Window_Linux.cpp (implementation of Linux specific code)

 Although there are plenty of files, this will help to keep implementation details for each platform well separated and easier to follow.
+Ideally, the `*_Impl` header would not be needed, however, this class definition may need to change depending on the platform and cannot be defined in each individual source file (without duplicating the implementation).
+As such, any headers with the _Impl suffix should ONLY BE USED INTERNALLY.
+These are private implementation details and public headers must not include these files, however, they can be freely included in source (.cpp) files.

-However, if only a small section of the implementation is platform specific (e.g. a single function or a small section of a function), it can be placed in the same file.
+However, if only a small section of the implementation is platform specific (e.g. a single function or a small section of a function), it can be placed in the same source file.

 #### Member Variables and Nested Structs/Classes

 Platform specific member variables and nested structs or classes should be declared in the internal implementation header within the appropriate `#ifdef`.
 If different members are required for multiple platforms, this should be do using `#ifdef flUSING(pltfm1) ... #elif flUSING(pltfm2) ... #endif`.
 All platform specific members should be group together within the same protection level (`public`, `protected` or `private`) where possible.
+Note that `flUSING` is not required (it will compiile without it), but is used for clarity.

 #### Example